dogukantuna/dtcsai.github.io/_posts/2022-01-03-new-year-new-blog.md

 Here are the resolutions for v22!

 From now on, I'm planning to use my blog for my AI research in the great majority.
 My AI study interest lies at the interface between fine-grained AI computing, neural network architectures, computational imaging where I develop new approaches for testing theoretical issues & paradigms.
 Except this, I'm also planning to share YouTube videos, introductory blog posts here.
+I hope I can make AI more accessible to people.

 *"Why?"*